Engineering | Health Sciences | Law

 According to HEDS, Earlham is ranked 109th (in the 92th percentile) among 1,469 institutions of higher learning in the U.S. in the percentage of graduates who go on to receive Ph.D.s in industrial engineering.

 For more information about this opportunity, students should speak to Assistant Professor of Physics and Astronomy Ellen Keister — the 3/2 Liaison Officer.
-Information about this program also can be found in the Curriculum Guide under Physics and Astronomy.
+Information about this program also can be found at the Pre-Engineering site.

 Earlham students who are interested in Health Sciences careers should design academic plans that incorporate all the minimum admission requirements of all American medical, dental and veterinary schools.
 While the curriculum is flexible, one should strive to complete the biology, chemistry, physics and math minimum requirements prior to the MCAT, DAT or VCAT exams in the spring of the junior year.
 According to HEDS, Earlham is ranked seventh (in the 99th percentile) among 1,469 institutions of higher learning in the U.S. in the percentage of graduates who go on to receive Ph.D.s in the medical sciences.